 - Optional garnish: crumbled bacon

-- Wash and quarter the potatoes, leaving the peel intact.
-Cut each quarter into equal pieces.
-Boil in salted water in a large pot, until fork tender. [about 12-15 minutes]
+- Clean and quarter the potatoes, leaving the peel intact.
+Cover with cold water in a large pot, cooking over medium high for 8-10 minutes or just until fork tender.
+Drain well.

-- In a large mixing bowl, whisk together the remaining ingredients and seasonings until combined.
+- Meanwhile, In a large mixing bowl, whisk together the dressing ingredients until combined.